 Students for Trees aims to mobilise students in their journey to protect and plant trees, by delivering activities and events that you can engage with as an individual or as a Students for Trees Branch.

 'Students for Trees is an amazing platform to meet like-minded students and make a positive difference to environment.
-We hope that by joining Students for Trees you feel empowered to take action for trees and woodlands, and encourage others to do the same!' - Chair of the Student Tree Council, Hazel.
+We hope that by joining Students for Trees you feel empowered to take action for trees and woodlands, and encourage others to do the same!' - 2021-22 Chair of the Students Tree Council, Hazel.

 Council member: 2019-2021